Pauwlo/Bro/Install/README.md

 ### Chocolatey

-Run the `Post intall` script on the Desktop.
+Run the `Post install` script on the Desktop.

 ### Mozilla Firefox